faiz-ans/mesh-extract/README.md

-# Maya Plugin for Mesh Data Storage and Manipulation

-## Project Name
-Mesh Data Store and Proxy Generator Plugin for Autodesk Maya

 ## Overview
 This project is a C++ plugin for Autodesk Maya that allows users to extract, store, and manipulate mesh data, including vertices, faces, normals, and UVs, within a defined volume in a scene.
 The plugin integrates seamlessly with Maya's API, providing automation and functionality for analyzing and generating meshes.